Euvad/epicevents/readme.md

-Here's an updated version of the README file, incorporating your additional instructions:

----

 # CRM System

 ## Overview

-This project is a Customer Relationship Management (CRM) system built with Python, SQLAlchemy, and PostgreSQL.
+This project is a Customer Relationship Management (CRM) system built with Python, SQLAlchemy, and SQLite.
 The CRM system manages clients, contracts, events, and users, providing role-based access control and a robust authentication system.

 ## Features